VinCBR900/2650-Tiny-BASIC/README.md

 | ?4 UK | Bad variable assignment |

 **Note Multi-statement lines** with `:` separator(e.g. `10 A=1 : B=2 : PRINT A+B`) **Not Supported** Unikley to be be due to Stack limitations as below.

-You can play with this Interpreter online at [https://vincbr900.github.io/2650-Tiny-BASIC/](https://vincbr900.github.io/2650-Tiny-BASIC/)

 Type `LIST` to see the embedded BASIC program and `RUN` to execute it - Pressing `CTRL-]` aborts running program.